-- Issues with surface water, seepage and drainage with water flooding 4, 5, and 6 Omac Streets already; - Surface water run-off polluting the natural catchment area, SEQRP lists Weinam Creek and Eprapah Creek as vital to the aquatic ecosystems; - Pump failure of stormwater collection tanks (if used) in severe weather event would cause overflow and flooding of rear properties and waterways; - Contamination of local wetlands if a spill was to occur; and - Weinam Creek is part of RAMSAR and important fish stock nursery for SMB (noted in the BAAM Ecology consultant's report).

-A Stormwater Management Plan has been supplied by the applicant.
-The proposal for stormwater quality over the site will direct water to collection pits via Enviropods (or similar) and then the runoff will be directed to an underground detention tank.
+Issues with surface water, seepage and drainage with water flooding 4, 5, and 6 Omac Streets already; Surface water run-off polluting the natural catchment area, SEQRP lists Weinam Creek and Eprapah Creek as vital to the aquatic ecosystems; Pump failure of stormwater collection tanks (if used) in severe weather event would cause overflow and flooding of rear properties and waterways; Contamination of local wetlands if a spill was to occur; and Weinam Creek is part of RAMSAR and important fish stock nursery for SMB (noted in the BAAM Ecology consultant's report).
+Of ficer's Comment sto Stormwater Management Plan has been supplied by the applicant.
+The proposal for rmwater quality over the site will direct water to collection pits via Enviropods (or similar) and on the runoff will be directed to an underground detention tank.
+The detained water will the stormwater quality over the site will direct water to collection pits via Enviropods (or similar) and then the runoff will be directed to an underground detention tank.
 The detained water will then be treated by Stormwater 360 Stormfilters and the treated flows will be discharged.
 The supplied details show that the water exiting the site meets the pollutant loads set within the SPP 2014.
 Further details in the form of a MUSIC model would be required at the later compliance assessment stage.